-Matt Brothers enters his eighth season as the head coach of the DePaul men's tennis team in 2015-16 and has made a positive impact on the program since he began his tenure with the Blue Demons.
+Matt Brothers enters his tenth season as the head coach of the DePaul men's tennis team in 2016-17 and has made a positive impact on the program since he began his tenure with the Blue Demons.

 Putting together a challenging schedule has been a staple since Brothers came to Lincoln Park in August of 2007.
-His teams routinely compete against some of the toughest programs and tournaments in the country while he has tutored five All-BIG EAST Conference selections and two all-BIG EAST Championship team honorees.
+His teams routinely compete against some of the toughest programs and tournaments in the country.
+He has tutored five All-BIG EAST Conference selections and two all-BIG EAST Championship team honorees.

-Brothers has put together an 94-88 record in his seven seasons, including 16 BIG EAST wins.
+Brothers has put together an 116-115 record in nine seasons, including 22 BIG EAST wins.
 He has led the Blue Demons to four top-four finishes as the BIG EAST Championships, including second place finishes in both 2009 and 2014.

 DePaul ended 2014-15 with a .500 season, the squads first since 2011.
 DePaul began the dual campaign strong, embarking on a 5-0 record before falling to Tulane in February.
 A testament to Brothers challenging schedule, the Blue Demons took down No. 51 Purdue at home, sending the Boilmakers back to Indiana with a 5-2 decision.
 Alex Galoustian and Nathan de Veer were named to the All-BIG EAST team, while Galoustian was also named BIG EAST Freshman of the Year.
 Tim Corwin, Jan-Willem Feilzer, Paul John, Sten Leusink and Max Renke were all named ITA Scholar Athletes for earning a GPA of 3.5 or higher.